A springtime cruise aboard Emerald Cruises’ Emerald Star takes passengers through enchanting towns in Holland and Belgium

 1. The Ship: Spankin’ New

 Sleek and contemporary, accented with mirrors and chrome, sporting a neutral color scheme with plenty of black and white touches, the Emerald Star shines.
 It is no barnacle-encrusted tub.
-Emerald Waterways, owned by the Scenic Tours Group, just started last year with two brand new ships (the 182-passenger Emerald Star and Emerald Sky) and this year unveils another pair of twins, the Emerald Sun and Emerald Dawn.
+Emerald Cruises, owned by the Scenic Tours Group, began with two ships (the 182-passenger Emerald Star and Emerald Sky) and then later unveiled another pair of twins, the Emerald Sun and Emerald Dawn.
 Everyone likes something new.
 A unique Emerald feature: an indoor swimming pool that converts to a theater at night.

 Not much smaller than a standard hotel room, it offered plenty of closet space, mirrors everywhere and a giant flat-screen TV with an impressive selection of movies (can you believe 50?).
 My stewardess, Cecilia, kept it shipshape, everything worked and I loved the virtual balcony that allowed me to watch the passing scenery out the large window, which extends almost to the floor.
 The top half of the window opens at the touch of a button, letting in fresh air.